Armenian historiography of the 5th–18th centuries: Armenian historical philosophy

 As noted by Oxford specialist in ancient Armenian literature Robert Thomson, medieval Armenian authors created their own high ideals—both religious and national.
 Although steeped in knowledge of Greek and Syriac literature, they nevertheless managed to form an original interpretation of history.
 Their political, cultural, and national ideals and ideas profoundly influenced the collective consciousness of the Armenians.
-For example, the political image of Armenia projected in Khorenatsi's work retained its influence into modern times, as did the concept of nahatak introduced by Yeghishe — a person who gave their life for the defense of faith and country.
+For example, the political image of Armenia projected in Khorenatsi's work retained its influence into modern times, as did the concept of nahatak introduced by Yeghishe — a person who died for the defense of faith and country.

 Historiography of the 5th to 9th centuries

 Golden Age: historical ideals' formation

 As noted by James Howard-Johnston, Armenia in late antiquity was a crucial component of the South Caucasus.
 Occupying a vast geographical zone, the Armenians were a more powerful force than their northern neighbors, the Iberians and numerous peoples of the Caucasus, and in the east, they brought the Albanians into their cultural orbit.
 In the early 4th century, Greater Armenia adopted Christianity as the state religion, leading to an orientation toward Western civilization.
 The Armenian worldview, previously within the Iranian cultural and religious orbit, underwent a radical transformation.
 The new "Christian perspective" became dominant in historiography as well.
 In 387, Armenia was partitioned between the Rome and Persia, with the larger part ceded to the latter.
 In 428, at the request of Armenian nakharars, the Sasanian shah abolished royal authority in Armenia, and the country was henceforth governed by appointed marzpans.
 Adhering to Zoroastrianism, the Sasanians repeatedly attempted to impose their religion on the recently Christianized Armenians, leading to serious conflicts.
 Following the Battle of Avarayr in 451 and the war of 484, the Armenians secured religious autonomy within the Persian Empire.